rmacfadyen/RobertsDbContextExtensions/README.md

 That said, here's some numbers (average of 10 runs on an idle development machine against SQL Express on solid state drives).
-Three tests were used: reading one random row from a table of 25, reading 4 random row, and finally reading the entire table (25 rows).
+Three tests were used: reading one random row from a table of 25, reading 4 random row, and finally reading the entire table of 25 rows.
-See the QuickDirtyBenchmark project for precise details.
+See the [QuickDirtyBenchmark](https://github.com/rmacfadyen/RobertsDbContextExtensions/tree/master/QuickDirtyBenchmark) project for precise details.

 | Library | Test | Elapsed |
 | ------- | ---- | --------------- |